Alaska Background Check Program

 If you are experiencing any difficulties in accessing the BCP Provider Log In page please use this link: https://abcs.dhss.alaska.gov/

 The BCP has begun the 6 year renewal process for individuals whose fingerprint results are expiring and for whom a new background check is required under regulation.
 Please see the updated Frequently Asked Questions

 section for a description of the renewal process.

 The Alaska Background Check Program (BCP) provides centralized background check support for programs that provide for the health, safety, and welfare of persons who are served by the programs administered by the Department of Health and Social Services (DH&SS).
 Programs subject to the licensing and certification authority of DH&SS or are eligible to receive payments, in whole or in part, from the department are subject to the statutory requirements of: AS 47.05.300–47.05.390; Background Check Regulations:

 All fees and fingerprints cards, as applicable, must be received in the Background Check Program within 30 days of the application submission date.
 All incomplete applications will be canceled on the 31st day.
 This action cannot be reversed.
 Fees paid on incomplete applications will not be refunded.

 A complete application includes the following:

-Release of Information Form; $25 application fee; Certification of Positive Identification; Fingerprint Card, and $51.50 fingerprint processing fee (if applicable) for a total of $76.50.
-Applications will not be processed until complete and those which remain incomplete after 30 days will be closed.
+Applications will not be processed until complete and those which remain incomplete after 30 days will be closed without further notice.
 In order to apply again, the applicant must submit a new application along with all the requirements.

 Note: You will need a Facility Identification Number in order to submit a background check application.
-If you do not have this information, contact the BCU office at (907) 334-4475.
+If you do not have this information, contact the BCP office at (907) 334-4475.